ClonedPuppy/SK_Shader_info/README.md

 	    return float4(AmbientColor, 1.0);
     }

-And finally, the fragment shader where we calculate the RGB for each pixel on our mesh.
+And finally, the fragment shader where RGB is calculated for each pixel on the mesh.

 Now, to control the amount of Ambient light emitted from the top or bottom in the shader from our C# program, we utilize the shader vectors we set up earlier in the shader itself.